XPeng X9: Powertrain

 The X9 originally came exclusively with fully electric powertrain options at its launch in 2024, with a range-extender variant is expected to launch in late 2025.

 The X9 comes standard with a 315 hp front permanent magnet synchronous motor, which can supplemented by a 181 hp induction motor at the rear for an all-wheel drive system with a total of 496 hp.

 Battery options at launch in 2024 include a 84.5 kWh lithium iron phosphate (LFP) battery pack supplied by Eve Energy and a 101.5 kWh NMC battery pack from CALB.
 The XPeng X9's SEPA 2.0 platform supports an 800V silicon carbide electrical architecture, which enables 3C DC fast charging for 300. km of range within 10 minutes of charging time.
 Depending on different battery and electric motor combinations, X9 has 610. km, 640. km, or 702 km of CLTC range.

 In 2025, the battery packs were updated with larger capacities and faster charging, while the motor configuration remained the same as before.
 The smaller battery was increased to a 94.8 kWh LFP pack providing 650. km of range, and is capable of 5C charging for up to 405 km of range in 10 minutes.
 The larger battery is a 105 kWh NMC pack providing 740. km or 702 km of range for front-wheel and all-wheel drive variants, respectively, and is capable of 3C charging for up to 400. km of range in 13 minutes.

 The range-extender variant uses XPeng's Kunpeng Super Range Extender system first announced in November 2024, and the X9 is the first vehicle to use the system.
-It uses a 1.5-liter turbocharged petrol engine outputting 110 kW and supplied by Harbin Dongan Auto Engine paired with an LFP battery pack supplied by CALB powering a 282 hp front motor, for a top speed of 180. km/h.
+It uses a 1.5-liter turbocharged petrol engine outputting 110 kW and supplied by Harbin Dongan Auto Engine paired with an LFP battery pack weighing 445 kg supplied by CALB powering a 282 hp front motor, for a top speed of 180. km/h.
 XPeng says that they used over 1,000 vehicles tested for over 800 days to cover 20 e6km in test mileage in 20 countries.